schadenfred/proscrypt-koans/README.md

 > a paradox to be meditated upon that is used to train Zen Buddhist monks to abandon ultimate dependence on reason and to force them into gaining sudden intuitive enlightenment

 I'm not a Zen Buddhist monk and don't want you to abandon reason, but I dislike lecturing, or going into too much detail trying to explain things you may already know.
 And so I'm going to give you a problem to solve and let you figure out how to solve it on your own, in the same way a monk might gain enlightenment by reflecting on a koan.
+If you'r ehaving trouble with a koan, look for the blue link to "reflect" on it further.

 ### Your first koan

-The site you're reading these koans on is all about managing different versions or branches of a code base -- or any group of files.
-These koans are organized into different chapters, which also correspond to different versions of our code base.
-Please take some time to click around on this site to get a feel for it and when you've figured out how to change the "branch" of this codebase to "chapter-1", and have otherwise indulged your curiosity, please do so.
+The site you're reading these koans on is all about managing different versions or branches of a code base, or any group of files, known as a repository.
+The koans are organized into different chapters which conveniently correspond to different versions of our the code in our repository.
+Click around to get a feel for the site and when you've figured out how to change the "branch" of this repository to "chapter-1" and have otherwise indulged your curiosity, go ahead and change it.